top of page

 Looking into a mirror

-Tiredly looking into the bathroom mirror in the morning typically does not change one´s life.
+A tired look in the bathroom mirror in the morning does not usually change one´s life.

-One usually does not leave the bathroom on a year-long quest to find out what that moment of looking meant, or with a feelign of having come home after an eternity.
+One does not usually leave the bathroom with a wish to find out what that moment of gazing meant, or with the feeling of having come home after an eternity.

-But, unexpectedly finding oneself looking at one´s surrounding as if the entire universe truly and genuinely was an optical mirror of the Self, at the deepest level where there is not even an individual Self, so that there is only the mirror, may have this effect.
-The
+But unexpectedly finding oneself looking at one's surroundings as if the whole universe were really and truly an optical mirror of the self, at the deepest level where there is not even an individual personalö self, so there is only the mirror mirroring itself, can have this effect.

 "The mirror of Kun tu bZang Po... is an extraordinary place, the main place that the gods and humans, eternal boddhisatvas, mahasattvas and dakinis aspire to...This is the initial metaphor of all metaphors for pointing out" (T. S. Gyaltsen et al., 2022, p.
 985)

 That is an example from a recently translated book "The Precious Treasury of the Expanse and Awakened Awareness", a book from the Tibetan Bön tradition.
-Here two further examples of many for the significance:
+Here are two further examples:

 A psychedelic / entheogenic mirror experience

-On a sunny afternoon, on the grassy land of a Dutch barn that housed an Ayahuasca ceremony, without preparation I looked into a very real and infinitely large surround mirror.
-The mirror had replaced my normal visual field.
-Wherever I looked, it was a reflection.
-The reflection had the characteristic to be somehow alive and scintillant.
-What did I see in the mirror?
-I saw myself, I saw the entire content of my consciousness.
-Everything I saw and experienced was "me".
-"My" consciousness was reflected in that mirror.
-But there was no real "me" as individual Self.
-There was one consciousness or awareness on both sides.
-Consciousness knew with absolute certainty, awe and gratitude that there was nothing except consciousness.
-There was no more separation between what was seeing and what was seen.
-This was like coming home to a knowledge that had been hidden to me until that moment.
+On a sunny afternoon, on the grass around a Dutch repurposed barn where an ayahuasca ceremony was taking place, I looked without preparation into a very real and infinitely large surrounding mirror.
+The mirror had replaced my normal field of vision.
+Wherever I looked, there was a reflection.
+The reflection had the characteristic of being somehow alive and shimmering.
+What was I seeing in the mirror?
+I saw myself, I saw the whole content of my consciousness.
+Everything I was seeing and experiencing was 'me'.
+My consciousness was reflected in the mirror.
+But there was no real 'I' as an individual self.
+There was a consciousness or awareness on both sides.
+The awareness knew with absolute certainty, awe and gratitude that there was nothing but awareness.
+There was no longer any separation between what was seen and what was seen.
+It was like coming home to a knowledge that had been hidden from me until that moment.

 Later I read this Buddhist description.
 I indeed experienced this "at a single stroke".